 According to Dr. P. Stephen Baenziger, wheat breeder and geneticist at the University of Nebraska-Lincoln, wheat is relatively higher in protein than other cereal grains such as rice and corn and therefore, lower in carbohydrates.
 In addition, Dr. Baenziger says that wheat from 100 years ago exhibited the same qualities as modern wheat, so the assumption that today’s wheat varieties create gluten sensitivity is unfounded.

-Best Food Facts has worked with experts to answer questions about food (including wheat) allergies, gluten intolerance, and possible connections between gluten and obesity, and we once again reached out to our experts to weigh in on the latest report from Dr. Davis that was recently featured on The View.
+We have worked with a few experts to answer questions about food (including wheat) allergies, gluten intolerance, and possible connections between gluten and obesity, and we once again reached out to our experts to weigh in on the latest report from Dr. Davis that was recently featured on The View.

-Chair and Professor of the Department of Food Science and Human Nutrition
+Dr. Ruth MacDonald, Chair and Professor of the Department of Food Science and Human Nutrition, Iowa State University

-Ralph and Alice Raikes Professor in the Department of Agronomy and Horticulture in the School of Biological Sciences
+Sally Mackenzie, PhD, Ralph and Alice Raikes Professor in the Department of Agronomy and Horticulture in the School of Biological Sciences, University of Nebraska-Lincoln

 Want to make your own whole wheat bread at home?
 Check out this step-by-step tutorial from the Home Bakers Association:

 Looking for a non-wheat alternative?
 Check out this recipe for gluten-free bread from Shauna who blogs at GlutenFreeGirl.com: